Installation#

 - '/ui/api/insights/ide/statement'

-A possible deployment of Starburst Gateway is to run multiple instances of Starburst Gateway behind another generic load balancer, such as a load balancer from your cloud hosting provider.
-In this deployment you must configure the serverConfig to include enabling process forwarded HTTP headers:
+To deploy multiple instances of Starburst Gateway behind a generic load balancer, you must the serverConfig to enable process forwarded HTTP headers:

 serverConfig: